7Block Labs

 Implementation Details:

-• Suppliers record part provenance, quality inspections, and certifications on the blockchain.
+• Suppliers jot down part origins, quality checks, and certifications right on the blockchain.

 Outcome:

-Reduced fraud, improved quality assurance, and streamlined recall management.
+Less fraud, better quality assurance, and smoother recall management.

 Best Practices for Deploying Hyperledger Fabric in Supply Chains